 Most importantly, our Detention Deputies provide safety and security for all the inmates, staff, visitors, and citizens of Blaine County.

 If you are interested in applying for a current opening as a Detention Deputy please contact our hiring coordinator to arrange a tour of our Detention Center after you submit your application.

-Detention Deputies generally work four 10-hour shifts per week.
-The schedule rotation includes days, nights, weekends, graveyard and holidays.
+Detention Deputies generally work 12-hour shifts alternating between three and four shifts per week.
+The schedule rotation includes days, nights, weekends, graveyards, and holidays.